 From AI Trends – https://www.aitrends.com/data-science/machine-learning-engineer-vs-data-scientist-who-does-what/

 The key dimensions identified in this schematic with evolving data maturity proved useful when applied to the different functional areas within the University.
 The evolving grid provided the institution with areas where there was already activity and also where there were new opportunities which had not been exploited.
 This information could then be used to develop a requirement specification to target potential suppliers.
-Small scale pilots would be needed to better understand the potential which was available and further inform our requirements.
+Small-scale pilots would be needed to better understand the potential which was available and further inform our requirements.

 Three key A.I. pilots were identified:

-• Investigation of partially automated formative setting and grading tools.
+- Investigation of partially automated formative setting and grading tools.

-• Tools to assist with improved service desk efficiency.
+- Tools to assist with improved service desk efficiency.

 All three of the pilots are – at the time of writing – in the process of user activity and the results are being used to inform future developments and requirement specifications.

 The work on partially automated formative setting and grading tools (2) was initiated following an initial demonstration from the company Noodle Factory The product showed potentially interesting applications for formative student assessment.
-It also appeared to show potential benefit to impact positively on student workload.
+It also appeared to show potential benefits to impact positively on student workload.
 Following approval of a Data Protection Impact Analysis (DPIA) and IT Security review, two members of academic staff covering both undergraduate and postgraduate studies volunteered to pilot the product.
 Several support meetings were held between the company and the University to upskill us in the use of the tool and also begin preparation of material.
 An initial pilot was then conducted with a small group of students in respective areas to obtain their feedback.
 This has enabled us to refine the requirement specification.

 The University has now formalised research into A.I. with the advent of a dedicated special interest group (SIG) under the guidance of the Centre for Active Digital Education (CADE).
 The Centre will help focus activity both within and outside the institution, seek funding to assist future pilots and conduct research in the applications of systems and tools.